knaw-huc/brieven-van-hooft-pipeline/README.md

     * <https://www.dbnl.org/tekst/hoof001hwva03_01/>
     * <https://www.dbnl.org/tekst/hoof001hwva04_01/>
 * License information for the works: <https://www.dbnl.org/titels/gebruiksvoorwaarden.php?id=hoof001hwva03>
-* The lines in the plaintext, PDF and TEI, are numbered.
+* The lines (corresponding with the originals in the scan I presume) in the plaintext, PDF and TEI, are numbered .
+* The TEI does not contain hard/persistent identifiers
 * Some data that is present in the original version is no longer present in the FoLiA, it was probably stripped in some preprocesing:
     * Line information is not present in the FoLiA versions.
     * Page numbers are not present in the FoLiA version